You know how it is. Bit by bit, you adapt your home around your lifestyle (and the kids) until it fits you like a velvet glove.

 Avoid blocking natural daylight wherever possible and if you do have any dark corners, bring them alive with attractive lighting – and make sure it’s switched on for viewings.

-Create kerb appeal
+Create curb appeal

 With the interior ready, turn your attention to making the best first impression.
 Whether it’s from an estate agent’s photo or a pre-viewing drive-by, your home’s exterior will almost always be the first thing a buyer sees.

-No property buyer wants to arrive for a viewing and be greeted by cracked bricks, broken gutters, grubby soffits, a damaged chimney or a misaligned garage door.
-Reassure buyers that there are no expensive shocks in store – even if it means spending a little money yourself.
-One thing you can do is make sure your home’s exterior is in tip top shape.
-Roofing experts will tell you that a new roof or new exterior siding can improve the look and value of a residence as well as minimize energy costs and noise for the homeowner, so be sure to consider this when trying to build up your home’s curb appeal.
+Another thing you can do is make sure your home’s exterior is in tip top shape.
+Roofing experts will tell you that a new roof or new exterior siding can improve the look and value of a residence as well as minimize energy costs and noise for the homeowner.
+So be sure to consider this when trying to build up your home’s curb appeal.